Midlothian Mines day is coming

 In addition, concessions will be available from “Old School Wraps” food truck.

-All are welcome; the event runs in conjunction with Midlothian Village Day and is free and open to the public.
+The event runs in conjunction with Midlothian Village Day.
+It is free and open to the public.

 Copyright 2022 WWBT.
 All rights reserved.